Garmin GPSMAP 67i Review & InReach Device Comparison

 Compared to my Explorer+, the 67i is a clear step up in terms of functionality and modernity.
 While the Explorer+ was still available to purchase in April 2023 when I was on the market for a new device, the real choice for me was between GPSMAP 67i and inReach Mini 2, which was released in 2022.

-Why I Chose the 67i over the Mini 2
+Why I Chose the Garmin GPSMAP 67i over the Mini 2

 Price Comparison: 67i vs Mini 2

-The 67i is priced at a premium, reflecting its advanced features like inReach satellite technology, GPS mapping capabilities, and rugged design.
-While it may be more expensive than basic handheld GPS units, the added value of reliable communication in remote areas and the durability suited for extreme conditions justifies the investment for serious outdoor lovers.
+The 67i comes with a premium price, reflecting its advanced features like inReach satellite technology, GPS mapping, and rugged design.
+It is more expensive than basic handheld GPS units.
+But for serious outdoor lovers, the reliable communication in remote areas and its durability make it worth the investment.

-If you’re willing to wait for a sale, the 67i is often available at a price similar to the full-price Mini 2, making it a great option if you can time your purchase right.
-Moreover, for those who need reliable satellite communication and mapping features, the price point is a worthwhile consideration for peace of mind and reliability.
+If you’re patient and wait for a sale, you can often find the 67i priced similarly to the full-price Mini 2.
+This makes it a great option if you can time your purchase right.
+For those who need dependable satellite communication and mapping, the price offers peace of mind and reliability.

 My Favorite Amazon Finds for the inReach Mini 2

-Here are some of my favorite Amazon finds.
-These must-have accessories, including a carrying case and screen protector, will enhance your experience with the Mini 2!
+Here are some of my favorite Amazon finds!
+These must-have accessories, like a carrying case and screen protector, will make your Mini 2 experience even better.

-Comparative table of the Garmin 67i and Mini 2 devices
+Comparative table of the Garmin GPSMAP 67i and Mini 2 devices

 FeatureGPSMAP 67iinReach Mini 2